anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 Howdy could be used for the discovery of identifiers and mapping of identifiers between the varous instant messaging systems.

+# Design Issues

+## Shallow Bit Set

+The bit set discussed in (#values_request) creates only one flag per UID, created from the UH1 value.
+Experimentation, implementation, and experience may require additional bits to set for each UID to prevent an abundance of false positives.
+It may be necessary to encorporate the modulo of the UH2 value into the bit set, thus providing more than one bit indicating the possible knowledge of a UID.

+## Strengthened Acknowledgement

+In the confirmation flows, the exchange of the UH2/AH2 values and then the UH3/AH3 values makes both exchange agents express association with the UID/AID.
+Without this double exchange, the CEA can falsely profess to association with a UID.
+However, the hash algorithm used for UH2/AH2 may need to be strengthened.
+Experimentation, implementation, and experience may determine this need.

 # Acknowledgements

 A conversation had with libations and Eric Osterweil was the inspiration for Howdy.